cseelus/middleman-sample/README.md

 `git clone` this repository and run `bundle install` inside the folder of this project.

 Use for whatever you like.
+If you have suggestions for improvements use [Github issues of this project](https://github.com/cseelus/middleman-sample/issues/).

-Thanks to (Thomas Reynolds)[https://twitter.com/tdreyno], (Ben Hollis)[https://twitter.com/bhollis], et al.
+Thanks to [Thomas Reynolds](https://twitter.com/tdreyno), [Ben Hollis](https://twitter.com/bhollis), et al.